On weeknights, I am all about the boneless, skinless chicken thighs. They’re easy to prepare and always end up juicy no matter how they’re cooked.

 Recipe tester notes: This recipe also works just as well with black olives or with golden raisins.
 Next time, I might sprinkle some chopped almonds on top, as well! ~Emma

-For the Ras el Hanout spice blend (or substitute 2 tablespoons store-bought blend):
+- For the spice blend (or substitute 2 tablespoons store-bought ras el hanout ):

 - 1 teaspoon paprika